Car Insurance and Vehicle Registration: Requirements by State

 SR-22, Registration, and High-Risk Drivers

 An SR-22 is not insurance — it's a certificate of financial responsibility filed by your insurer directly with your state's DMV.
 It proves that you carry at least the state-required minimum liability coverage after a serious violation or license/registration suspension.
-For more on costs and how to get one, read our SR-22 insurance guide.
+For more on costs and how to get one, read our guide on state-mandated car insurance requirements and penalties.

 When Is an SR-22 Required?